LebJe/toml.lua/README.md

 #### Formatting TOML, JSON, or YAML

-`toml.encode`, `toml.encodeToFile`, `toml.toJSON`, and `toml.toYAML` all take an optional second parameter: a table containing keys that disable or enable different formatting options.
+`toml.encode`, `toml.encodeToFile`, `toml.toJSON`, and `toml.toYAML` all take an optional second (third in the case of `toml.encodeToFile`) parameter: a table containing keys that disable or enable different formatting options.
 Passing an empty table removes all options, while not providing a table will use the default options.

 ```lua